NUBagciLab/BreastMammo/README.md

     source_root = BreastMammo_root
     source = BreastMammo_density(root = BreastMammo_root)
     ref = DenseMammo_density(root= DenseMammo_root)
+This will generate folders BreastMammo_XXX_YYY, where XXX is "Histogram" or "DFT".
+YYY is "25", "50", "75", or "100", which stands for α in Eq (1) in our paper, multiplied by 100.

 To generate synthetic DenseMammo images in the BreastMammo domain: